MrBjorneset/Code_Project/README.md

 : S: move the paddle down

 - Player two(Right Paddle):
-: Up Arrow Key: move the paddle up
+: ↑ : move the paddle up
-: Down Arrow Key: move the paddle down
+: ↓ : move the paddle down

 To switch between single player and multiplayer mode, press 1 for single player and 2 for multiplayer.